pre-commit/pre-commit-hooks/README.md

 #### `check-shebang-scripts-are-executable`
 Checks that scripts with shebangs are executable.

+#### `check-spdx`
+Checks for the presence of an SPDX-License-Identifier in the comments of source files.

 #### `check-symlinks`
 Checks for symlinks which do not point to anything.